AdobeDocs/campaign.en/help/v8/send/interaction.md

       >
       >Non-identified, anonymous contacts are attributed to the visitor targeting dimension.

-* **Outbound interaction**: call to the interaction engine from a contact list (used for delivering emails, direct mail, etc.).
+* **Outbound interaction**: call to the Offer engine from a contact list (used for delivering emails, direct mail, etc.).
 The same rules and processes are applied to each contact.
 This type of interaction is generally processed in batch mode.
 * **Inbound interaction**: interaction following an incoming call generated by the action of a contact on the channel.
 This type of interaction is generally processed in unitary mode.
 * **Batch mode**: the batch mode lets you select the best offer for a set of contacts.
 Eligibility/prioritization rules are applied to all of the set's contacts.
 This mode is generally used for outbound interactions.
 * **Unitary mode**: a single contact is processed at a time.
 This mode is generally used for inbound interactions and transactional messages.